ChristophBellmann/TheRock_gfx1031/AI_WORKFLOW.md

   - Current state (running/blocked/complete) in 1 line.
   - 1–3 most relevant signals (latest progress + any error summary).
   - Exact next command(s) to run, if applicable.
+  - Avoid repeating commit hashes if the commit/push output is already visible in the session logs.